iCliniq Logo

 Introduction:

-The accumulation of hyaline in the tissues of the eardrum and the middle ear is referred to as Tympanosclerosis.
-It also involves the tympanic cavity and the ossicular chain (the ossicular chain comprises three bones: malleus, incus, and stapes).
-Tympanosclerosis usually occurs due to repetitive middle ear infections and swelling.
-In addition, tympanosclerosis can cause conductive hearing loss (disruption in the mechanism of transfer of sound from the outer ear to the middle ear).
+The accumulation of hyaline in the eardrum and middle ear tissues is called tympanosclerosis.
+It mainly involves the tympanic cavity and the ossicular chain (consisting of malleus, incus, and stapes).
+Tympanosclerosis usually occurs due to swelling and frequent middle ear infections.
+Tympanosclerosis can also cause conductive hearing loss or disruption in the sound transfer from the outer ear to the middle ear.

 What Is the Incidence of Tympanosclerosis?